-Analyses: In Task 4.1, we will explore directly the impact on seasonal prediction skill of increasing horizontal resolution on the oceanic and atmospheric domains of the EC-Earth seasonal prediction system.
-Specifically, we will evaluate whether increases in the horizontal resolution of EC-Earth lead to better representation of the impacts of polar features on the large-scale atmospheric circulation in the mid-latitudes and to an improvement in seasonal forecast over Europe.
+Analyses: In Task 4.1, we will explore the impact of increasing horizontal resolution on seasonal prediction skill in the oceanic and atmospheric domains of the EC-Earth seasonal prediction system.
+Specifically, we will evaluate whether increases in the horizontal resolution of EC-Earth lead to better representation of the impacts of polar features on the large-scale atmospheric circulation in the midlatitudes and to an improvement in seasonal forecast over Europe.
 To that end, two sets of retrospective seasonal predictions will be run at standard and high resolution, respectively.
+For these predictions we will use full-field initialisation, based on assimilation runs which nudge the atmosphere and ocean components to reanalysed data (ORAS5, ERA5).
 We expect that the increase in resolution will improve the representation of the sea ice edge, which should then impact the atmospheric response to sea ice changes and the forecasting of cold air outbreaks, polar cyclones and other atmospheric phenomena that also affect lower latitudes.
 Incidentally, the experiments will also include any impact stemming from the use of higher horizontal resolution initial conditions.